ZazakStonksHack/JustaGrabber/README.md

 ### ❗ About modules
 JustaGrabber dosen't needs any other modules.
-Just need python 3's internal module!
+Just need python 3's internal module! (os, re, json, urllib.request)

-### 📁
+### 📁 How to use
-1. Start off by installing [python](https://www.python.org/) ofc
+1. Download python 3 at [python.org](https://python.org).
+Must be 3.x.x
-2. run the `Install_requirements.cmd` and wait for it to install the requirements
+2. Open "JustaGrabber.py" with any code editor.
-3. open main.py with any code editor of your choice and paste your webhook on line 7
+3. Replace
 4. additionally [compile](https://github.com/Rdimo/Hazard-Token-Grabber-V2#compiling-source-code) it
 5. send exe to your victims 😈